Skip to content

 }

-Sometimes you want your own types to participate in pipeline operations.
-C++20 allows you to define custom view adaptors (Range Adaptor Objects), but this involves some template metaprogramming.
+Sometimes, we want our custom types to participate in pipe operations.
+C++20 allows us to define custom view adapters (Range Adaptor Objects), but this involves some template metaprogramming.

-The good news is that for most embedded scenarios, you can use a simpler approach: make your custom range support iteration, and it can plug directly into pipelines:
+The good news is that for most embedded scenarios, we can use a simpler approach: make the custom range support iteration, and then we can directly plug it into the pipeline:

 #include <ranges>